mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

         double timeLastSent[MaxSlicesPerChunk];
     };

 As mentioned before, only one chunk is sent at a time, so there is a 'sending' state which is true if we are currently sending a chunk, false if we are in an idle state ready for the user to send a chunk.
 In this implementation, you can't send another chunk while the current chunk is still being sent over the network.
-You have to wait for the current chunk to finish sending before you may send another.
 If you don't like this, stick a queue in front of the sender.

-Next, we have the id of the chunk we are currently sending, or if we are not sending a chunk, the id of the next chunk to be sent, the size of the chunk and the number of slices it has been split into.
-We also track, per-slice, whether that slice has been acked, which lets us avoid resending slices that have already been received and count the number of slices that have been acked so far while ignoring redundant acks.
-A chunk is considered fully received from the sender's point of view when the number of acked slices equals the total number of slices in the chunk.
+Next, we have the id of the chunk we are currently sending, or, if we are not sending a chunk, the id of the next chunk to be sent, followed by the size of the chunk and the number of slices it has been split into.
+We also track, per-slice, whether that slice has been acked, which lets us count the number of slices that have been acked so far while ignoring redundant acks.
+A chunk is considered fully received from the sender's point of view when numAckedSlices == numSlices.

 We also keep track of the current slice id for the algorithm that determines which slices to send, which works like this.
 At the start of a chunk send, start at slice id 0 and work from left to right and wrap back around to 0 again when you go past the last slice.
 Eventually, you stop iterating across because you've run out of bandwidth to send slices.
 At this point, remember our current slice index via current slice id so you can pick up from where you left off next time.
 This last part is important because it distributes sends across all slices, not just the first few.

 Now let's discuss bandwidth limiting.
 Obviously you don't just blast slices out continuously as you'd flood the connection in no time, so how do we limit the sender bandwidth?
 My implementation works something like this: as you walk across slices and consider each slice you want to send, estimate roughly how many bytes the slice packet will take eg: roughly slice bytes + some overhead for your protocol and UDP/IP header.
 Then compare the amount of bytes required vs. the available bytes you have to send in your bandwidth budget.
 If you don't have enough bytes accumulated, stop.
 Otherwise, subtract the bytes required to send the slice and repeat the process for the next slice.

-Where does the available bytes to send budget come from?
+Where does the available bytes in the send budget come from?
 Each frame before you update the chunk sender, take your target bandwidth (eg. 256kbps), convert it to bytes per-second, and add it multiplied by delta time (dt) to an accumulator.

 A conservative send rate of 256kbps means you can send 32000 bytes per-second, so add 32000 * dt to the accumulator.
 A middle ground of 512kbit/sec is 64000 bytes per-second.
 A more aggressive 1mbit is 125000 bytes per-second.
 This way each update you _accumulate_ a number of bytes you are allowed to send, and when you've sent all the slices you can given that budget, any bytes left over stick around for the next time you try to send a slice.